Microsoft Education governance FAQ for admins

 You can use guest access to invite users from outside of your tenant, which can be useful for research collaboration or guest lectures:

-- Use domain whitelisting to allow or block guests based on their domain.
+- Use a domain allowlist to allow or block guests based on their domain.

 - Turn guest access on and off for particular Microsoft 365 Groups and teams, to control which teams can (and can't) invite guests.

 - Use the audit log to see which alerts were sent to invited guests.

 For more information, see Guest access in Microsoft 365 Groups.

 What information can I review about existing teams?